Dragonmystic707/exalted-reincarnated/docs/System.md

 -   Suffer -2 DV until their action.

--   May only take a Primary *or* Secondary Action on their round–as &gt;
-    they are readying their weapons.
+-   May only take a Primary *or* Secondary Action on their round--as &gt; they are readying their weapons.

-Ambushes are premeditated affairs–requiring setup, planning, and coordination between the party.
+Ambushes are premeditated affairs--requiring setup, planning, and coordination between the party.
 Players cannot suddenly go into combat if things are not going their way and declare it an Ambush.